Dating & Marketing have many similarities.

 Marketing companies talk about USP, which stands for unique selling proposition.

 Translating that to dating, what is your USP?
 Or what makes you unique?
-This is where you need to be very self-aware because then you are more likely to choose the correct person for you.
+This is where you need self awareness because then you are more likely to choose the correct person for you.

 Being self-aware is critical to dating and relationship success.
 You need to find out who you are and what makes you tick.
 You may want to enlist a trusted friend to help you see things that perhaps you do not.